ferkanzai/ferkanzai/README.md

 ## Hi there 👋🏼

-🔭  Currently working as Full Stack Developer at [Olympic Channel](https://olympics.com).
+🔭  Currently working as Full Stack Developer at [thePower Education](https://thepower.education/).

 🤔  Looking for help with/learn anything related with web development